 —The Cut-offs.
 Reminiscent of those "Daisy Dukes" of years gone by, jean shorts have grown up.
 Trimmed with lace, patchwork, embroidery and metal studs, these shorts are making a comeback.
 The newest way to wear these "tough-girl" shorts is to team them with lace tops and jackets.

 —The Bootcut Jean — This is probably the most figure-flattering silhouette for most women, balancing out hips and thighs with its fit and flare trouser shape.
+In dark denim, the bootcut is also still a favorite for workdays when it is paired with a feminine blouse, a tailored jacket and heels.

 —The Colored Jean — Denim in bright colors were all the rage last year, and these bold colors will still perk up your wardrobe dramatically.
 But this spring and summer, you'll see even more washed pastels turning up on the denim scene.
 Think Easter egg hues — mint green, lemon yellow, lavender and pink.